-Ancient Aliens: Implied to be Anklemere, the ancient wizard, as well as trolls.
+Ancient Astronauts: Implied to be Anklemere, the ancient wizard, as well as trolls.
 And apparently, the Lavadome is also a spaceship.

 Anti-Hero: The Copper wants to take over the world and doesn't bat an eye over the enslavement of sentient people, as long as they're not dragons.
 He also doesn't have many (if any) friends and hardly seems to care when dragons he's close to die.
 And of course, there's the whole egg cave debacle.